 SOURCE OF WEALTH: Cofounder of Silver Lake Partners

-FUNDING AREAS: Education, Public Policy, Health.
+FUNDING AREAS: Education, Public Policy, Health

-OVERVIEW: Hutchins and his wife Debbie move their philanthropy through the Hutchins Family Foundation (HFF), which supports initiatives that have personal meaning to their family, and which does not evaluate unsolicited requests.
+OVERVIEW: Hutchins and his wife Debbie conduct their philanthropy through the Hutchins Family Foundation, which supports initiatives that have personal meaning to their family, and which does not evaluate unsolicited requests.
 The foundation was established in 2004 and focuses on public policy, education and healthcare.
 Hutchins' alma mater, Harvard, is the site of the Hutchins Center for African and African-American Research.
 The Hutchins Family Foundation also funds the Chronic Fatigue Initiative.
 Overall, HFF seeks to have the "greatest impact in the shortest period of time with the most efficient resources."